sous-chefs/iis/README.md

 ### Actions

-- :add: - add a new application pool
+- `:add` - add a new application pool
-- :delete: - delete an existing application pool
+- `:delete` - delete an existing application pool

 ### Attribute Parameters

-- app_name: name attribute.
+- `app_name` - name attribute.
 The name of the site to add this app to
-- path: The virtual path for this application
+- `path` -The virtual path for this application
-- applicationPool: The pool this application belongs to
+- `applicationPool` - The pool this application belongs to
-- physicalPath: The physical path where this app resides.
+- `physicalPath` - The physical path where this app resides.
-- enabled_protocols: The enabled protocols that this app provides (http, https, net.pipe, net.tcp, etc)
+- `enabled_protocols` - The enabled protocols that this app provides (http, https, net.pipe, net.tcp, etc)

 ### Example